 Surveys were conducted weekly over 11 weeks, from June 9th through August, 2014.
-Surveys started two weeks earlier in 2014 than in 2013, because fish deliveries were documented in 2013 in the 3rd week of June.
+Surveys started two weeks earlier in 2014 than in 2013 because fish deliveries in 2013 were documented in the 3rd week of June.
 Therefore it was believed an earlier start date would provide a more accurate assessment of the breeding season by including sites where earlier breeding occurs.

 Volunteer monitors contributed 729 hours to the Pigeon Guillemot Breeding Survey.
-Figures 2 and 3 shows volunteers collecting data in the field.
+Figures 2 and 3 show volunteers collecting data in the field.
 Volunteer project coordination (272 hours) and intern time (320 hours) totaled an additional 535 hours.